LedgerProject/Anastasis/README.md

 to start four Anastasis backends on localhost.
 In this case, you should claim to live in 'Testland' and you will need a square number (0, 1, 4, 9, 16, ...).

+A publicly deployed version of the anastasis-webui runs at https://webui.anastasis.lu/